HR Glossary for HR Professionals

-All employers need to complete Form I-9 for every team member who’s hired to work in the United States.
+All employers must complete Form I-9 for every team member they hire to work in the United States.
 Employees must also complete the form for it to be properly validated.
-They can do this by providing employers with predetermined documentation that establishes their identity and employment eligibility.
+Employees accomplish this by providing employers with predetermined documentation that establishes their identity and employment eligibility.

 What's Considered Acceptable Documentation to Verify Form I-9?

 - Permanent resident card or alien registration receipt card (Form I-551)